10-11 Sept 2024

 We return to our routine.
 The 5:30 wake up is no problem.
 I sleep well, awake early looking forward to morning outings when the sun is low and air is cool.
 Animals appreciate it, too.
 Early bird catches the worm kind of story.

 Many forest creatures feed at night and now rest.
 Perhaps it’s the intensity of the sun as it rises and begins to heat the air and everything it touches.
-Any animal, feathered or other, seeks the deeper, darker interior in search of food and relief.
+Any animal, feathered or otherwise, seeks the deeper, darker interior in search of food and relief.
 There are breezes so I suspect the animals know just how many branches down they must go to reach optimum comfort.

 It is impossible to determine the depth of the river or individual channels.
 While my compass says I am between 30-50’ above sea level, the river bottom continuously shifts, channels hide massive fallen trees, and water levels remain deceptive.